mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 ---
-title: "Data Model: Types"
+title: "Revit: Types & Families"
+subtitle: Revit's categorization system, Categories, Types, ...
-order: 32
+order: 23
-group: Revit Basics
+group: Essentials
+thumbnail: /static/images/guides/revit-types.png
 ---

 Revit organizes the building components into *Categories*, *Families*, and *Types*.
 In this article, we will discuss each and guide you in dealing with this organization method when using {{ site.terms.rir }} (or Revit API).